Frequently Asked Questions about Affirmative Action Plans & Certificates of Compliance

 What is the requirement for businesses that employ more than 40 full-time employees, but not in Minnesota?

 If the business has more than 40 full-time employees within the state where their primary place of business is located, they must either have a previously issued certificate of compliance or certify to the contracting state agency that they are in compliance with federal affirmative action requirements.

 Do businesses that employ more than 40 full-time employees, but not in the United States, need a certificate of compliance to do business with the state?

-Does a business that is in compliance with the Minneapolis Civil Rights Department, the St. Paul Human Rights Department or the Office of Federal Contract Compliance Programs need a certificate of compliance to do business with the state?
+Does a business that has a letter of approval form with the Minneapolis Civil Rights Department, the St. Paul Human Rights Department or the Office of Federal Contract Compliance Programs (OFCCP) need a certificate of compliance to do business with the state?